37th Airlift Squadron: Reactivation

 The squadron was reactivated in October 1966 at Langley Air Force Base, Virginia and equipped with Lockheed C-130 Hercules tactical transports.

 While deployed in Taiwan, crews of the 37th flew to Hanoi on 17 February 1973 in support of Operation Homecoming, the repatriation of American prisoners of war to Clark Air Base, Philippines, on 5 March 1973.
 It conducted airlift operations during Operation Desert Shield in Southwest Asia, 14 August 1990 – 29 March 1991.
 It airdropped humanitarian supplies in Operation Provide Comfort for the relief of fleeing Kurdish refugees in northern Iraq, April–May 1991.
 The 37th flew airlift and airdrop missions to Bosnia and Herzegovina for Operation Provide Promise from July 1992 – January 1996 Continued support with Operations Joint Endeavor/Guard/Forge, 1996–2000.
 Airlifted troops and equipment to Kosovo, Mar–Jun 1999.
 Airlifted troops and equipment throughout ETO, 2000 – present; Operation Iraqi Freedom.

-In November 2009, the 37th gave up its last C-130E and now flies only Lockheed C-130J Super Hercules models.
+In November 2009, the 37th retired its last legacy C-130E and now soley operates the Lockheed C-130J Super Hercules model.